 This blog post will present what we learned from Valentine’s day 2019 by looking into the huge Tenzo database to find actionable insights that you can use to prepare for Valentine’s 2020.

 Overall Sales Pattern

 In 2018, we saw that a Wednesday Valentine’s day had a powerful positive effect on sales for the rest of the week – the valentine’s afterglow.

 This year, however, Valentine’s day fell on a Thursday.
 For whatever reason, we did not see a repeat of the afterglow effect: sales were actually lower than usual on the day after (the Friday).
 Punters seemed to be tired after their romantic exertions – perhaps with the Thursday Valentine’s day being so close to the weekend, they gave in to the temptation of an extra bottle of champagne, and felt under the weather the next day.

-The below graph shows general sales patterns through the week for a normal week, and the weeks of Valentine’s day 2018 and 2019.
+The graph below shows general sales patterns for a normal week, and the weeks of Valentine’s day 2018 and 2019.
 Note that the dramatic effect of Valentine’s day last year was not repeated this year.

 Let’s dig into some more details.